Title I Program and Related Resources

 School-Compact

 Families of students at Dale Cassens Education Complex have the opportunity to provide feedback for the School Improvement Plan (SIP), Parent-School Compact, and Parent and Family Engagement Plan (PFEP).
-We appreciate your feedback and working together for your child’s academic success.
-Thank you for supporting Dale Cassens Education Complex in our academic and behavior initiatives!
+We appreciate your feedback and working together for your child’s academic and behavior success!

 How to Support Your Child at Home/Parent Engagement